mayelespino/tools/notes/containersAndK8s.md

   - BlkIO cgroup for measuring & limiting amount of blckIO by group.
   - ``` /etc/cgconfig.conf ```
 - Container host. , the actual machine were the container runs.
-- Container registry: They are very similar to git repos.
-  - When pulling or pushing images only the diffs are pulled/pushed.

 ### How to install from scratch
 - I've only used Docker.
 Here are the instructions on how to install docker: